aphp/eds-scikit/docs/functionalities/patients-course/is_icu.md

-EDS-Scikit provides a function to tag care sites as being **Intensive Care Units**.
+eds-scikit provides a function to tag care sites as being **Intensive Care Units**.
 It also provides a higher-level function to directly tag visits.

 {{ load_data }}